Cheaper Alternatives to Melbourne Airport’s SkyBus

 SkyBus is a convenient way to get to the airport, but there are cheaper alternatives.
 Photo: Matt Graham.

 SkyBus offers express airport bus services in Melbourne.
-But SkyBus tickets aren’t cheap, with a one-way journey into the city from Melbourne Airport costing over $20 per passenger!
+It’s convenient, but SkyBus tickets aren’t cheap.
+A one-way journey into the city from Melbourne Airport costs over $20 per passenger!

 But even if you’re travelling alone, there are some much cheaper alternative ways to get to or from the airport.
 Using these methods, the trip to the airport might take a bit longer – but the savings could be worth it!